if/else statements as expressions in Swift

-Swift 5.9 that comes with Xcode 15 introduces a nice feature, it allows us to use if/else statements as expressions.
+Swift 5.9 introduced a nice feature that lets us use if/else statements as expressions.
 We can return values from functions, assign values to variables, and declare variables using if/else, where previously we needed to use a ternary operator, Swift's definite initialization with assignment on each branch or even closures.

 Let's say we have a game where a player can score points, and based on the number of points, we assign them a rank.